dfds-data/dagcellent/docs/about.md

 ## Why?
 You might ask - why a separate package and not just shove everything into the `dags` folder of Airflow.

-We are running more and more business-critical work flows on Airflow.
+That works for development.
+However, we are running more and more business-critical work flows on Airflow.
 In order to ensure business continuity and reduce the risk of errors, we need more reliable and maintainable building blocks.

 - *Maintainability*: You can reuse the components across multiple DAGs.